ev3dev/ev3dev/docs/getting-started-ev3.rst

   Simply connect the USB cable and you are good to go.

-  .. todo:: It's currently not this simple.
-Some manual configuration is required.

 **Bluetooth**

   .. todo:: Link to BrickMan docs on how to pair with Bluetooth.